NepharaLabs/Nephara_App/docs/getting-started/quick-start.md

 ## Step 4: Understanding the Payment Flow

-Here's how Necrona handles payments autonomously:
+Here's how NECRORA handles payments autonomously:

 ### 1. You Make a Request